isomorphic-software/smartclient-docs/kb_topics/adminConsole.md

 **SQL Browser**

 On this tab you will be able to browse your SQL databases and see the data in their tables.
-You may also create DataSources from those tables and save them to disk, at the location specified by a `project.datasources.generated` [config property](server_properties.md#kb-topic-serverproperties-file) (by default the same as the `project.datasources` property).

 **Scheduler**

-With the [scheduler tool](quartzAdapters.md#kb-topic-quartz-datasources) you can view, schedule, trigger and pause arbitrary [Quartz](http://www.quartz-scheduler.org) jobs.
-Requires the Isomorphic Scheduler server library and an [initialized](https://www.quartz-scheduler.org/documentation/2.4.0-SNAPSHOT/cookbook/ServletInitScheduler.html) / [configured](https://www.quartz-scheduler.org/documentation/2.4.0-SNAPSHOT/configuration.html) Quartz Scheduler.
+With the scheduler tool you can view, trigger and paus any of your Quartz jobs.

 **Other Tools**

-Here you will find links to some other standalone development tools.
+Here you will find links to other useful tools which are not appropriate to put into a tab in the Admin Console.

 ### See Also